-Recently Issued Accounting Standards The Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2015-03, Interest-Imputation of Interest (Subtopic 853-30)-Simplifying the Presentation of Debt Issuance Costs.
-This ASU will simplify the presentation of debt issuance costs by requiring such costs to be presented in the balance sheet as a reduction from the corresponding debt liability rather than as an asset.
-This ASU is effective for annual and interim periods beginning in 2016 and is required to be adopted using a retrospective approach, with early adoption permitted.
+Recently Issued Accounting Standards The Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2015-03, Interest-Imputation of Interest (Subtopic 835-30)-Simplifying the Presentation of Debt Issuance Costs and ASU 2015-15, Interest-Imputation of Interest (Subtopic 835-30)-Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements.
+These ASUs will simplify the presentation of debt issuance costs by requiring such costs, except for those related to revolving credit facilities, to be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability, rather than as an asset.
+These ASUs are effective for annual and interim periods beginning in 2016 and are required to be adopted using a retrospective approach, with early adoption permitted.
 The Company does not expect the adoption to have a material impact on its consolidated financial statements.